senocular/senocular.github.com/articles/js_private_parts.md

 console.log(example.#privateField); // SyntaxError
 ```

 There is only one private scope per class, and both instance private members and static private members share it.
-This prevents you from being able to use the same name for instance members and static members even though the members themselves would be stored on different objects.
+This prevents you from being able to use the same name for instance members and static members even though the members themselves would be stored on different objects (one in instances, one in the class itself).

 ```javascript
 class ExampleClass {